Christopher Mitchum: Film career

 Mitchum appeared in more than 60 films in 14 countries.
 He appeared with John Wayne in the motion pictures Chisum (1970), Rio Lobo (1970), and Big Jake (1971).
 He was cited by Box Office magazine as one of the top five stars of the future and the recipient of Photoplay's Gold Medal Award for 1972.
 He won both The Golden Horse Award (1981) and The Golden Reel, Best Actor award (1988, Indonesia).

+Affiliations

 He has been a member of the Academy of Motion Picture Arts and Sciences since 1978.
 He was the Screen Actors Guild national first vice president, in 1987–89 and a member of the SAG board of directors, in 1983–89.

 Personal life

 Mitchum married Cynthia "Cindy" Davis in 1964.
 Together, they had children Bentley, Carrie, Jennifer, and Kian before divorcing in 1996.
 For four years in the 1990s, Mitchum was father-in-law to Carrie's husband, Casper Van Dien.
 Mitchum is the grandfather of Cappy Van Dien, Grace Van Dien, Allexanne Mitchum, Carrington Mitchum, and Wyatt Mitchum Cardone.

 Mitchum has resided in the Santa Barbara, California area (Central Coast) since 1984.

+Politics

 A Republican, he ran for the California State Assembly in 1998, losing the general election to Democrat Hannah-Beth Jackson.
 In 2012 and 2014, he ran unsuccessfully for the U.S. House of Representatives in the 24th Congressional District; he lost the primary in 2012 to former lieutenant governor Abel Maldonado, and the general in 2014 to 16-year Democratic incumbent Lois Capps.